-Many of the preserves with cattle licenses consist of overgrown agricultural fields or improved/unimproved pastures installed by previous landowners.
-Where and when feasible, the goal for these altered areas is to restore them to more “natural” plant communities and functioning ecosystems.
+Conservation 20/20 preserves with cattle licenses often consist of overgrown agricultural fields or improved/unimproved pastures installed by previous landowners.
+Where and when feasible, the goal is to restore these areas to more “natural” plant communities and functioning ecosystems.
 In the meantime, before restoration work begins, grazing is a useful management tool to reduce overgrown vegetation and control invasive plants.

-- reducing feral hog populations on these lands and neighboring properties
+- Reduced feral hog populations

-Cattle Grazing on Conservation 20/20 Land
+Cattle grazing on Conservation 20/20 preserves

-Requirements & Fees
+Requirements & fees

-License Agreement for Cattle Grazing).
+License Agreement for Cattle Grazing)

-- We currently charge $1/acre for improved (fallow agricultural fields & improved/unimproved pasture) and 50 cents/acre for native range (vegetated natural areas).
+- We currently charge $1/acre for improved (fallow agricultural fields & improved/unimproved pasture) and 50 cents/acre for native range (vegetated natural areas)